-Software must be prepared to send two writes of a 1 to this field: the first to indicate successful read of all the data, thus clearing the data from the ReadFIFO and freeing the TPM's resources, and the second to indicate to the TPM it is about to send a new command.
+Software must be prepared to send two writes of a 1 to this field: the first to indicate successful read of all the data, thus clearing the data from the Read FIFO and freeing the TPM's resources, and the second to indicate to the TPM it is about to send a new command.
 The time between receiving the data from a command and sending the first write to this field should be very short to allow TPMs that perform background processing to proceed.
 The time between the first write and the second indicates the beginning of a new command is arbitrary.

 Software may be written such that the second write to this field is only necessary if the TPM does not respond with a ready after the first write.
-In this case, the software, after writing a 1 to this field indicating the receipt of the data, may query this field.
-If the TPM sets this field to a 1 indicating its readiness to receive a command, the software may proceed to send the command without writing a 1 to this field.
+In this case, the Software, after writing a 1 to this field indicating the receipt of the data, may query this field.
+If the TPM sets this field to a 1 indicating its readiness to receive a command, the Software may proceed to send the command without writing a 1 to this field.

-5.5.2.5.1 TPM Status Register States
+6.5.2.5.1 TPM Status Register States

 For each write to this register, there SHALL be only one field set to a 1.
 If the TPM receives a write with more than one field set, the TPM SHALL ignore the entire cycle.
-1835 For each write, fields containing 0 are ignored.
+For each write, fields containing 0 are ignored.

-The TPM is considered to be in one of the following defined states:
+The TPM is in one of the following defined states:

-- 1. Command Reception occurs between the write of the first byte of a command to the WriteFIFO following a ready state and the receipt of a write of 1 to TPM_STS_x.tpmGo. - 2.
-Command Execution occurs after receipt of a 1 to TPM STS x.tpmGo and the TPM setting TPM_STS_x.commandReady:dataAvail to a 1, unless the command is aborted as defined in Section 5.5.2.3.1 Command Aborts. - 3.
-Command Completion occurs after completion of a command (indicated by the TPM setting the TPM_STS_x.commandReady:dataAvail to a 1 and before a write of a 1 by 1845 the software to TPM STS x.commandReady). - 4.
-Idle is any time after Command Completion followed by the write of a 1 by the software to TPM_STS_x.commandReady, following locality change, or a command abort.
-Idle is the initial state of TPM upon completion of TPM INIT. - 5.
-Ready is any time the TPM is ready to receive a command, as indicated by 1850 TPM STS x.commandReady being set.
+- 1. Command Reception occurs between the write of the first byte of a command to the WriteFIFO following a ready state and the receipt of a write of 1 to TPM_STS_x.tpmGo. - Command Execution occurs after receipt of a 1 to TPM_STS_x.tpmGo and the TPM setting TPM_STS_x.commandReady:dataAvail to a 1, unless the command is aborted as defined in Section 6.5.2.3.1 Command Aborts. - 3.
+Command Completion occurs after completion of a command (indicated by the TPM setting the TPM_STS_x.commandReady:dataAvail to a 1) and before a write of a 1 by the Software to TPM_STS_x.commandReady. - Idle is any time after Command Completion followed by the write of a 1 by the Software to TPM_STS_x.commandReady, following locality change, or a command abort.
+Idle is the initial state of TPM upon completion of TPM_INIT. - 5.
+Ready is any time the TPM is ready to receive a command, as indicated by TPM_STS_x.commandReady being set.

 The following informative diagram is derived from the above normative statements.
 It is informative and only for illustrating diagrammatically the above TPM states and their transitions.
-The numbers in parentheses reference the states represented by row
+The numbers in parentheses reference the states represented by row numbers in Table 24.